 Cognitive behavioral therapy (CBT) focuses on exploring relationships among a person's thoughts, feelings and behaviors.
 Studies of CBT have shown it to be an effective treatment for a wide variety of mental illnesses, including depression, anxiety disorders, bipolar disorder, eating disorders and schizophrenia.

-Eye movement desensitization and reprocessing therapy (EMDR) is used to treat PTSD, anxiety, phobias, chronic pain, performance enhancement to name a few.
+Eye movement desensitization and reprocessing therapy (EMDR therapy) is used to treat PTSD, anxiety, phobias, chronic pain, performance enhancement to name a few.
 A number of studies have shown it can reduce the emotional distress resulting from traumatic memories.
 This approach follows a strict 8 phase protocol program to ensure efficacy and resolution.